Key dates

 To apply, please upload:

-Your personal statement should cover your background, career, interests and aspirations and why you want to start a career in international, commercial law.
-Mention any positions of responsibility held at school or subsequently.
-Also include any regular employment, work experience or other achievements and personal qualities which are significant.
-Please also state briefly why you're applying to Freshfields.
+- 850 words about yourself to give us a good idea of who you are.
+This personal statement should cover your background, career, interests, and aspirations.
+You may wish to mention any positions of responsibility held at school or subsequently, any regular employment or other work experience or other achievements and any interests and personal qualities which are significant.
+Please also state briefly why you are making this application.

-If we like what we see, we’ll ask you to complete an online assessment.
-If successful, you’ll be invited to interview with a senior lawyer and our people team, either at our Hong Kong office or online.
+We’ll look at your application as a whole and if we like what we see, we’ll ask you to complete a series of online assessments.
+If we progress your application, you will be invited to be interviewed with a senior lawyer and our people team, either at our Hong Kong office or online.
 We’ll contact you within a few weeks to let you know the outcome.

 Hong Kong trainees

-You’ll spend most of your time in Hong Kong, but we also offer a three-month seat in our Beijing or Shanghai offices and a six-month seat in London.
+You’ll spend most of your time in Hong Kong, but we also offer a three-month seat in our Beijing or Shanghai or Singapore offices, and a six-month seat in London.

 Every year, we award up to 10 two-year training contracts.